Managing Electronic Component Obsolescence With a Unified Data Solution

 Your Supply Chain Tools Only Provide Stale Component Data

-When this happens, you typically don’t find out about the problem until your manufacturer informs you that your lead time just jumped from a few weeks to a few months.
+When this happens, you typically don't find out about the problem until your manufacturer informs you that your lead time just jumped from a few weeks to a few months.
 This increases your time to market and ultimately makes you less competitive.
-Overcoming this issue requires real-time supply chain data that can be accessed by any member of your design team.
+Overcoming this issue requires real-time supply chain data and obsolescence management tools that any design team member can access.

 Component obsolescence in Altium Designer